 As described in a detailed review of recent studies by Dr. Greger, rinsing then cooking brown rice in a large volume of water as described above reduces the arsenic content to the point where they aren’t significant health threats.
 It’s worth watching:

 As you can see in the video, unfortunately, this method also reduces the amount of iron and of some vitamins contained in the rice, including folate.
-However, if you are already eating a whole foods plant-based diet with lots of vegetables, you probably consume plenty of those vitamins already – I personally choose to have one extra piece of broccoli and not worry about it.
+However, if you are already eating a whole foods plant-based diet with lots of vegetables (including lots of greens and cruciferous veggies), you probably consume plenty of those vitamins already.
+I personally choose to have one extra piece of broccoli and not worry about it.

-The convenient way to cook brown rice: batch it and freeze it
+How to cook brown rice… the convenient way: batch it and freeze it

 A downside of the “cook like pasta” method to cook brown rice is that it takes even longer than the conventional ratio-based method, since there is bigger volume of water to boil.
 Who has an hour to get rice ready on weeknights?
 Not me!
 That’s why I batch cook brown rice.